-- "Subdivision Major" A subdivision containing more than five lots, or requiring extension of municipal facilities, or requiring any new street extension, or falling under the cluster provisions of the Zoning Ordinance, or multiplex housing as defined in the Zoning Ordinance or a manufactured housing park as defined herein. - "Subdivision Minor" A subdivision containing not more than five lots and is not otherwise defined above as a major subdivision. - "Through road" a road with more than one means of ingress or egress.
+- "Subdivision Major Subdivision" A subdivision containing more than five (5) lots, or requiring substantial extension of municipal facilities, or requiring any new public roadstreet extension, or falling under the cluster provisions of the Zoning Ordinance, or multiplex housing as defined in the Zoning Ordinance or a manufactured housing park as defined herein. - "Subdivision Minor Subdivision" A subdivision containing not more than five (5) lots and is not otherwise defined above as a major subdivision. - "Through road" a road with more than one means of ingress or egress.
 Both means of ingress and egress must, at a minimum, meet the standards of an access road.
-[Rev. eff.
-7/13/94] - "Tract or parcel of land"- Tract or parcel of land means all contiguous land in the same ownership, except that lands located on opposite sides of a public or private road are considered each a separate tract or parcel of land unless the road was established by the owner of land on both sides of the road after September 22, 1971. - "Traveled Way" that portion of a right-of-way which is regularly used for vehicular traffic.

-Article II.
-Review Procedures
+[Rev. eff. | 7/13/94] - "Tract or parcel of land"- Tract or parcel of land means all contiguous land in the same ownership, except that lands located on opposite sides of a public or private road are considered each a separate tract or parcel of land unless the road was established by the owner of land on both sides of the road after September 22, 1971. - "Town Engineer"- that person designated by the Town to provide engineering advice to the Planning Board in its subdivision and site plan review. - "Traveled Way" that portion of a right-of-way which is regularly used for vehicular traffic. - 23 Article II.
+Review Procedures - Sec.

-Sec.
 16-2-1.
 General Procedures.
-In all stages of the subdivision review process, the burden of proof shall be upon the applicant proposing the subdivision.
+In all stages of the subdivision review process, the burden of proof shall be upon the applicant proposing the subdivision. - (a) Public Record.
+The Planning Board shall maintain a permanent record of all its meetings, proceedings and correspondence.
+The Planning Board shall specify in writing its decisions and findings of fact. - (b) Public Notice.
+When notice to abutters is required, the Planner shall cause notice to be given by mail to the owners, as currently listed by the Town Tax Assessor, of all properties within 500' of the proposed project property line boundary.
+If the project abuts an adjacent municipality, the Planner shall notify the adjacent municipality's planning staff and request that all pertinent property owners be notified of the project proposal.
+Such notice shall include the date, time and location of the meeting and the location and general description of the proposed development. - If a public hearing is scheduled, mailed notice shall be provided as described above.
+In addition, the Planner shall cause notice of the date, time and place of the hearing to be published at least two (2) times in a newspaper having general circulation in the Town of Cape Elizabeth.
+The date of the first publication must be at least seven (7) days before the public hearing.